 The Family Electric Rate Assistance Program is program administered by PG&E. Customers qualify through income eligibility requirements AND must have a family size of at least three.
 The program allows for a monthly discount of 18% on electricity only.
 For more information or to check eligibility and program guidelines, please visit the FERA website or call 1-866-743-2273.

 Redwood Community Action Agency offers support to residents of Humboldt County in covering energy costs through their Home Energy Assistance Program.

-Medical baseline is a PG&E program that offers more energy at the lower energy rate to account for the medical needs of residential customers.
+Medical baseline is a PG&E program that offers more energy at a lower energy rate to account for the medical needs of residential customers.
 Customers can receive advanced notice of Public Safety Power Shut-offs.
 Customers already enrolled in the program may self-certify online.
 New customers should call PG&E customer service number at 1-800-743-5000.
-In response to the COVID-19 crisis, customers on the Medical Baseline Program will not have to re-certify through a doctor or other eligible medical professional for up to one year.

 REACH (Relief for Energy Assistance through Community Help)